- What is the issue, circumstance, area of concern?

-"Because you used at home twice last week I am going to look for alternative living arrangements for you "– rather then "Because you used drugs last week you now have to go into rehab"?
+'Because you used at home twice last week I am going to look for alternative living arrangements for you' – rather than 'Because you used drugs last week you now have to go into rehab.'

 - How will you 'measure' if the boundary has been kept?

 - Is there a time limit on the boundary or does it goes on indefinitely?

 - How often and when will you review the boundary?

 - What flexibility – and it will help if there is some – will be made for changes in circumstances?

 - When and where will the boundary be set and commence?